Education & Outreach

 Fishing Tournament Donation Program

-We strategically partner with fishing tournaments, allowing participants to repurpose a portion of their unwanted catch and donate to a local soup kitchen.
+We strategically partner with fishing tournaments, allowing participants to repurpose their unwanted catch and donate to a local soup kitchen.
 Our youth and adult volunteers gut, clean, and fillet the fish which is then delivered to the soup kitchen where it is cooked and served.
 Those in need can seldom afford this incredibly valuable protein source, and often they need it most to supplement their nutrient-deficient diets.

 After Hurricane Matthew struck the Bahamas in 2016, we decided to assist our community partners in the Bahamas and the many communities impacted.
 This effort began with Hurricane Matthew during 2016 in Freeport and Nassau, then onto Hurricane Irma during 2017 in St. John, Virgin Islands and the Florida Keys.
 In 2019, Hurricane Dorian, a category 5 hurricane, struck Abaco & Freeport, Bahamas.
 Both of these islands were locations that we have offered our Responsible Angling Education Programs, thus we once again began to send support.
 We will continue to use our network to encourage others to support relief efforts following these devastating storms especially towards specific marine related initiatives.